Huskies vs. Bulldogs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Additional UConn Insights & Trends

-- UConn has a 9-1 record against the spread while finishing 8-2 overall in its past 10 games.
+- UConn is 9-1 against the spread and 8-2 overall over its past 10 games.

-- The Huskies have hit the over in four of their last 10 contests.
+- The Huskies have gone over the total in four of their past 10 games.

 - UConn is 13-5 against the spread and 18-3 overall when scoring more than 73.1 points.